-Contrary to popular belief, the highest point in Lisbon is not St Jorge's Castle, but St Gens hill.
-However, the best views can be seen from Miradouro da Senhora do Monte in the neighbourhood of Graça.
+Contrary to popular belief, the highest point in Lisbon is not St. George’s Castle, but in what was called the mount of St. Gens at the neighbourhood of Graça, where you can find Lady of the Mount viewpoint.
 While this popular spot is easily accessible on foot through traditional alleyways, it is also serviced by the city's famous trams.

 IS LISBON A GOOD PLACE FOR SHOPPING?